 - All past medical records.
 While the VA is required to examine all new evidence you provide, it may also examine past medical records as a basis for comparison.
 The VA may look at medical records submitted with your original claim, as well as supporting evidence you submit while you are waiting for your claim to be approved.
 If the VA denies your claim based on records that are several years old, you can appeal the decision or request a new medical examination.

 - A new medical evaluation.
 The VA has a duty to assist claimants in filing their claims.
 Part of this duty is providing an updated medical evaluation to veterans whose medical records do not reflect their current condition.
 If you can show evidence that your service-connected disability is noticeably worse, the VA should allow you to undergo a new evaluation to support an increased rating claim.

 Our VA Attorneys Can Answer Your Questions

-If you need to request an increase in disability rating or need help appealing a decrease in benefits, contact the attorneys at Cuddigan Law today at 402-933-5405.
-For more information on filing a successful claim or appealing a decision click here to order our free book, The Essential Guide to VA Disability Claims.
+If you need to request an increase in your VA disability benefits rating or need help appealing a decrease in benefits, contact the attorneys at Cuddigan Law today at 402-933-5405.
+For more information on filing a successful claim or appealing a decision, click on the following link to order our free book, The Essential Guide to VA Disability Claims.